 The NAIA leads the nation in innovative athletics; in 1955, it became the first collegiate athletics association to invite historically African-American institutions into its membership.
 It was also the first to sponsor both men’s and women’s national championships in 1980.
 The NAIA continuously broke down barriers by fighting for equality and opportunity for all.

 In 2000, the Champions of Character reaffirmed its mission to build character through sports.
 The five core values created an inclusive environment for every student-athlete, coach, official, and spectator committed to the true spirit of competition.

-In 2010, the association opened the NAIA Eligibility Center to ensure equality by holding prospective student-athletes to academic and athletic eligibility.
+In 2010, the association opened the NAIA Eligibility Center to ensure equality by holding prospective student-athletes to academic and athletic standards.
 The deliverance of integrity guides the students’ success and promises a level playing field.

-Jim Abbott, Assistant V.P. for Intercollegiate Athletics and Director of Athletics at Oklahoma City University, stated, “I really feel that the NAIA provides needed opportunities for smaller universities that want to compete in intercollegiate athletics without getting lost in the shuffle of larger organizations.
+Jim Abbott, Assistant V.P. for intercollegiate athletics and Director of Athletics at Oklahoma City University, stated, “I really feel that the NAIA provides needed opportunities for smaller universities that want to compete in intercollegiate athletics without getting lost in the shuffle of larger organizations.
 I valued the opportunities that the NAIA gave me as a student-athlete and continue to value the opportunities that the NAIA provides to today’s student-athletes.”

+We’ve included a handy infographic listing all of the athletic scholarships offered per NAIA sports.
 The sports included and the number of scholarships for each individual NAIA team is: